-The symposium will provide opportunities to network and share research and resources related to teaching, learning and community building with a focus on first-year students.
+The Symposium provides opportunities to network and share research, experiences, and resources related to teaching, learning and community building with a focus on first-year students.

 Saturday, January 26, 2019 | 9:00 am - 3:30 pm

 Irving K. Barber Learning Centre, Golden Jubilee Room, Room 400

 The event is offered to faculty, staff and TAs at no cost.
 A light lunch will be provided.